APEX — Entrepreneurial Potential · BD SELECT

 Tell me about a period when you worked over three months without visible results.
 What kept you going, day to day?

-What to observe: Persistence probe at the trait's mid-level: mechanics matter more than motivation talk.
+What to observe: This question tests Persistence at its middle level.
+The daily routine he describes matters more than motivation talk.

 3